 In December last year, Daimler announced that the Mercedes EQB’s production has gone to the Mercedes-Benz Kecskemet plant, Hungary, making it the first pure EV assembled at the site.
 The Hungarian plant of Mercedes-Benz will manufacture the EQB for all the markets except China, which will get its supply from the BBAC joint venture plant in Beijing.

 In its own announcement, the Mercedes-Benz Kecskemet plant states that it will start mass-production of the EQB in the fourth quarter of 2021 (October-December 2021).
-It is already manufacturing first prototypes “on a special, separate production line” called “Pilot Line”.
+It is already manufacturing prototypes “on a special, separate production line” called “Pilot Line.”
+JESMB reports that European customers could place orders this Autumn, and deliveries commence year-end.

 Mercedes EQB FAQs